 As Claroty's version of what the industry refers to as active scanning, Safe Queries fuse our proven-safe technology with unmatched flexibility that lets customers easily combine this collection method with any of our four others based on their XIoT asset discovery needs.

-This approach reflects two tenets of our commercial cybersecurity portfolio:
+This approach reflects two tenets of our industrial cybersecurity portfolio:

-First, we recognize there is no one-size-fits-all collection method because each and every customer, path to XIoT asset discovery, OT environment, and commercial cybersecurity journey is unique.
+First, we recognize there is no one-size-fits-all collection method because each and every customer, path to XIoT asset discovery, OT environment, and industrial cybersecurity journey is unique.

 Second, despite the strengths of our Safe Queries, we also recognize that to achieve a truly comprehensive asset inventory, Safe Queries (or any other singular method) likely won't cut it.
 Most customers seeking 100% visibility must combine multiple collection methods to get there.

 This limitation isn't a weakness of Claroty’s technology — it’s a vendor-agnostic reality of collection itself.
 It’s also why we're proud to be the only vendor to offer five mix-and-match collection methods designed to empower you to gain full visibility into your OT environment, your way.